Wise vs Revolut: Full Comparison 2025

 Creating an AccountCreate and account online or in-appCreate and account online or in-app

-Making a transferPay with Wise account balance, bank transfer, card or Apple PayPay with Revolut account balance, top up account with bank transfer or card
+Making a transferPay with Wise account balance, bank transfer including ACH and Swift, card or Apple PayPay with Revolut account balance, top up account with bank transfer, cash, mobile check deposit or card

 Supported languagesWebsite in 15 languages, multilingual customer support20 languages supported